LucasFASouza/mtgtracker/readme.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## 🫂 Special Thanks
+- To [Wilson Cazarré](https://github.com/WilsonCazarre), for the auth system implementation.

+---

 Built with ❤️ for the Magic: The Gathering community